Joshua Slocum: Legacy

 In 2009, a Slocum glider, modified by Rutgers University, crossed the Atlantic in 221 days.
-The RU27 traveled from Tuckerton, New Jersey, to Baiona, Pontevedra, Spain — the port where Christopher Columbus landed on his return from his first voyage to the New World.
+The RU27 traveled from Tuckerton, New Jersey, to Baiona, Pontevedra, Spain – the port where Christopher Columbus landed on his return from his first voyage to the New World.
 Like Slocum himself, the Slocum glider is capable of traveling over thousands of kilometers.
 These gliders continue to be used by various research institutions, including Texas A&M University's Department of Oceanography and Geochemical and Environmental Research Group (GERG), to explore the Gulf of Mexico and other bodies of water.

 A monument to Slocum exists on Brier Island, Nova Scotia, not far from his family's boot shop.
 He is commemorated in museum exhibits at the New Bedford Whaling Museum in Massachusetts, the Maritime Museum of the Atlantic in Halifax, Nova Scotia, and the Mount Hanley Schoolhouse Museum near his birthplace.
 Several biographies about Slocum are published.

 The Slocum River in Dartmouth, Massachusetts, was named for him, as was a newly discovered plant in Mauritius while he was there: "Returning to the Spray by way of the great flower conservatory near Moka, the proprietor, having only that morning discovered a new and hardy plant, to my great honor named it 'Slocum'".
 Slocum himself discovered an island by accident, and named it Alan Erric Island.

+During World War II, a liberty ship was named after Slocum, launched from South Portland, Maine in December 1944 and scrapped in 1965.

 Slocum was inducted into the National Sailing Hall of Fame in 2011.